Silanael/sart/README.md

 Private drives are not yet supported!

-**CAUTION: This version doesn't yet track number of confirmation, so it is possible that Files that are shown as VERIFIED may drop from the chain if it works.
+**CAUTION: This version doesn't yet track number of confirmation, so it is possible that files that are shown as VERIFIED may drop from the chain if it works.
 Before this tracking is implemented, it is advised to run the verify process multiple times to be certain.**